githubdex59/CFlat/CONTRIBUTING.md

 - When commiting, run `make prepare_for_commit`

 # Recommendations:
-- Build and run the provided docker image with the `-p 8080:8080` option
+- Build and run the provided docker image with the `-p 8080:8080` option, this will run the docs on a web server